MarioR17/CHashTable/README.md

-# KumarChat
+# Overview

-We are going to be making Kumar Chat!!!
+I will be making a hashtable in C.